Chapter 43: The Ties That Bind

 The fire crackled in the hearth, but it did little to warm her.
 Adrian's absence was still heavy in the air, his words from earlier clashing with the doubts Genevieve had planted.

-With a sharp inhale, she turned to the window, her hands gripping the edge of the cold stone sill.
+With a sharp inhale, she turned to the window, her hands gripping the cold stone sill.
 Beyond the glass, the night stretched endlessly, the moon casting silver threads over the Valemont estate.

 She needed answers.